-- 5 year Field history records showing crops planted by field #.
+- Field history records showing crops planted by field #.

 - Sales invoices, bills of lading (BOLs), lot numbers and proper labeling of organic products, where applicable.
 Lot # should allow tracking of crop back to field of production.

 - Transportation.
 You must always inspect trucks before loading organic crops.
 This is usually documented on Bills of Lading, truck inspection or cleaning/washout affidavits.

 Canadian Organic Growers (COG) has published a great handbook “Record Keeping for Organic Farms” to help producers with record keeping.
 SaskOrganics has these handbooks available for sale on our shop.